 Originally published on ProjectConnections.com April 2011.
 Pardon me if I’m not my normally humorous self.
 I’m obsessing on disaster these days after the recent quake, tsunami, and nuclear power plant tragedies in Japan.
 While there have been plenty of tragedies in the past that could have consumed my emotional bandwidth (see the complete list on Wikipedia […]

 It’s easy to get stuck.
 From time to time it happens to everyone.
 One foot nailed to the floor, we go ’round and ’round – full speed ahead, but with no progress.
 Eventually we wonder why the scenery looks hauntingly familiar.
 If we’re lucky someone will throw a bucket of cold water in our face […]

+Originally published in collaboration with Yuko Shibata, executive at ALC’s Global Leadership and Talent Development Group, in a series of articles in KIGYOU TO JINZAI 企業と人材 Magazine.
 Thomas Friedman said The World is Flat, and I certainly feel that the business world is getting smaller.
-Many companies today are looking overseas for new markets and new customers in order to sustain the profitable growth of their businesses.
-New behaviors, skills and thinking are required to succeed globally, and companies must act strategically [...]
+Many companies today are looking overseas for new markets and […]

 Posted: October 13th, 2009 under Career, Disasters, Gobal, Leadership, Professional Development, Risk Management.